Q1. If one of the developers is unable to participate on-site, is it possible to send a substitute to the site?

 - Requirements for decision making of programs

-#All participants (not only using program with other source code but also original program), when making an application, must submit an appeal summary that describes the features of your program.
+All participants (not only using program with other source code but also original program), when making an application, must submit an appeal letter that describes the features of your program.
 The appeal summary will be released at the competition website.

 Program should be one of the following: